Redeeming (Cashing) EE and E Savings Bonds

 - Will I get a form for my taxes?

-- Can I find out if an EE/E Bond has already been redeemed?
+- Can I find out if an EE or E bond has already been redeemed or replaced?

 After they are 12 months old.

-- EE Bonds earn interest for 30 years, so the longer you hold on to the bond (up to 30 years), the more it is worth.
+- EE bonds earn interest for 30 years if you don't redeem the bonds before they mature.
+So the longer you hold the bond (up to 30 years), the more it is worth.

 - If you've been affected by a disaster, special provisions may apply.